 - The training of other persons whether or not they intend to take such Orders for work in or in aid of Missions conducted by or under the auspices of persons who are members either of the Church of England or any other church for the extension of the Kingdom of Christ in any part of the world.

 - The training or education of any persons to fit them to further the extension of the Kingdom of Christ in any way connected with the Church of England or any other church.

-Grants are primarily awarded to cover costs of training, such as course fees and direct expenses, rather than other costs not directly related to undertaking the programme in question.
+- Grants are primarily awarded towards costs of training, such as course fees and direct expenses, rather than other costs not directly related to undertaking the programme in question.

 For applicants in the United Kingdom, grant applications should be submitted to the Board of Trustees of the Society of the Sacred Mission.

-The completed Application Form, together with any supporting documentation, should be returned by email to one of the following:
+The completed Application Form, which can be downloaded here, together with any supporting documentation, should be returned by email to one of the following:

 Fr Nicholas Buxton email@example.com

 Conditions of Receiving a Grant